cite-architecture/citebinaryimage/guide/iiif-reqs/index.md

 ```

-The requests work with URNs citation regions of an image.
+The requests work with URNs citing regions of an image.

 ```scala mdoc